 Now we turn to the regional and sectoral aspects of small business failure.
-In our dataset, the companies located in the former Soviet Union (FSU) and Eastern European countries account for 65.5% and 18.4%, respectively.
-In contrast, Central European and Baltic countries occupy relatively a small portion of the dataset.
+In our dataset, companies located in the former Soviet Union (FSU) and Eastern European countries account for 77.4% and 13.1% of the failures, respectively.
+In contrast, businesses of Central European and Baltic countries form a relatively small portion of the dataset.
 Table 2 clearly shows a wide variation in the exit rates among regions.
-The exit rate of FSU countries is 45.2%, which is more than two times higher than that of Central European countries.
-Eastern European and Baltic countries lie between the above two regions.
-These findings suggest that small businesses are facing the most competition in FSU countries.
-In contrast, Central European countries enjoy rather more preferable environments that encourage small business development.
+The exit rate of FSU countries is 45.2%, which is more than twice as high as that of Central European countries.
+Rates of Eastern European and Baltic countries lie between those of the above two regions.
+These findings suggest that small businesses face the most competition in FSU countries.
+In contrast, Central European countries enjoy relatively preferable environments that encourage small business development.